sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 An entity represents anything that needs to be monitored, such as a server, container, or network switch, including the full range of infrastructure, runtime, and application types that compose a complete monitoring environment (from server hardware to serverless functions).
 We call these monitored parts of an infrastructure "entities."

-An entity provides context to event data &mdash; what and where the event is from &mdash; and an event's uniqueness is determined by the check name and the name of the entity upon which the check ran.
+An entity provides context for event data &mdash; what and where the event is from &mdash; and an event's uniqueness is determined by the check name and the name of the entity upon which the check ran.
-Entities can also contain system information like the hostname, OS, platform, and version.
+Entities can also contain system information like the hostname, operating system, platform, and version.

 Agent entities are monitoring agents that are installed and run on every system that needs to be monitored.
 The agent entity registers the system with the Sensu backend service, sends keepalive messages (the Sensu heartbeat mechanism), and executes monitoring checks.